video-dev/hls.js/API.md

     -  data: {curentDropped : nb of dropped frames in last monitoring period, currentDecoded: nb of decoded frames in last monitoring period, totalDropped : total dropped frames on this video element}
   - `Hls.Events.ERROR` -  Identifier for an error event
     - data: { type : error Type, details : error details, fatal : is error fatal or not, other error specific data}
   - `Hls.Events.DESTROYING` -  fired when hls.js instance starts destroying.
-Different from MSE_DETACHED as one could want to detach and reattach a video to the instance of hls.js to handle mid-rolls for example.
+Different from MEDIA_DETACHED as one could want to detach and reattach a video to the instance of hls.js to handle mid-rolls for example.
     - data: { }